mvanthoor/rustic-book/src/evaluation/psqt.md

 ```

 So now that you understand the purpose and workings of the PSQT's, we can
-move on to the next step: tapering the evaluation.
-All terms of the
+move on to the next step: implementing the evaluation function.
+After what
-evaluation can be tapered; after seeing this process for the PSQT's, you'll
+you've done up to this point, the first version of the evaluation will turn
-be able to apply this to any evaluation term.
+out to be rather easy.